Ferzan Özpetek: Biography

 Ferzan Özpetek was born in Istanbul in 1959.
 In 1976, he decided to move to Italy to study Cinema History at Sapienza University of Rome.
 He completed his education attending art history and costume design classes at the Navona Academy.
 He also attended director classes at the Silvio D'Amico National Academy of Dramatic Art.

 After receiving stage experience with Julian Beck's Living Theatre, he moved to the cinema landscape, by working as a director assistant to Massimo Troisi, Maurizio Ponzi, Ricky Tognazzi, Sergio Citti and Francesco Nuti.
 His first work was as Troisi's assistant director for Scusate il ritardo, followed by Ponzi's Sono contento, where he had a small role performing as a “madonnaro".

 His directorial debut was with Hamam, an Italian, Spanish and Turkish co-production.
 The movie, released in May 1997, was presented at the 50th edition of the Cannes Film Festival in the Quinzaine des Realisateurs session.
 The movie was presented in other international festivals and was sold for distribution in more than 20 countries around the world.

 In 1999, he directed Harem Suare, set in his native land of Turkey, telling the tormented love story between the sultan's favourite, Safiye, and the eunuch Nadir, with the fall of the Ottoman Empire in the background.
 The story was written by Özpetek himself in collaboration with Gianni Romoli, who also produced the movie with Tilde Corsi and their R&C Production company.
 The film was presented in the Un Certain Regard section at the Cannes Film Festival, as well as at the London Film Festival and at the Toronto International Film Festival.

 In 2001, Özpetek directed The Ignorant Fairies (Le fate ignoranti), starring Margherita Buy and Stefano Accorsi, a sweet and easy to watch drama about homosexuality and bonding and friendship of several kinds of outsiders.
 The movie won numerous awards including three Globo d'oro and four Nastro d'Argento awards.

 Facing Windows (La finestra di fronte) was released in 2003.
 It starred Giovanna Mezzogiorno, Raoul Bova, Filippo Nigro and Massimo Girotti, in what turned out to be his last performance on film.
 The film won multiple awards including: five David di Donatello, four Ciak d’Oro and three Globo d'oro awards.
 The film's success in Italy and the rest of Europe, led it to be distributed by Sony Pictures Classics in North America.

-Once again pairing up with producers Gianni Romoli and Tilde Corsi, in 2005, Özpetek directed Cuore Sacro, which received 12 nominations at the David di Donatello awards, where Barbora Bobuľová won the Best Actress award.
+Once again pairing up with producers Gianni Romoli and Tilde Corsi, in 2005, Özpetek directed Sacred Heart, which received 12 nominations at the David di Donatello awards, where Barbora Bobuľová won the Best Actress award.
 The film also won the award for production design.